 Jaime is one of only a few women to start a family while serving in Congress – an experience that has helped her become a leading expert and advocate in Congress on maternity care issues.
 She cofounded the bipartisan Congressional Caucus on Maternity Care, an effort to tackle some of the most pressing challenges facing moms in the U.S. One of its first actions was to successfully pave the way for adding a critical B vitamin to corn masa that is shown to prevent fatal birth defects in many low-income populations.

-Jaime, her husband Daniel, their daughter Abigail, and son Ethan make Battle Ground their home.
+Jaime, her husband Daniel, and their three children make Battle Ground their home.